David B. Golub: Early life and education

 Golub attended Harvard College, where he earned a Bachelor of Arts, magna cum laude.
 He received an MPhil in International Relations from Oxford University, where he was a Marshall Scholar, and an MBA from Stanford Graduate School of Business, where he was named an Arjay Miller Scholar.

 Career

-Golub is the President of Golub Capital and also serves as the CEO of Golub Capital BDC, Inc. which trades publicly on NASDAQ.
+Golub is the president of Golub Capital and the CEO of Golub Capital BDC, Inc. which trades publicly on NASDAQ.
 He joined Golub Capital in 2003 where he works alongside his brother, Lawrence Golub.

 Prior to his career at Golub Capital, Golub was the Managing Director of Centre Partners, a middle market private equity firm.
 He also worked for Corporate Partners, a $1.5 billion private equity firm that specialized in taking large positions in publicly traded companies.

-Golub has served on numerous boards of both public and private companies, including being the first chairman and a long-standing director of The Michael J. Fox Foundation.
-He is on the board of directors for Burton Snowboards and previously served on the boards of the Loan Syndications and Trading Association, Hudson Guild and the World Policy Institute.
+Golub has been on boards of both public and private companies, including being the first chairman and a long-standing director of The Michael J. Fox Foundation.
+He is on the board of directors for Burton Snowboards and previously was on the boards of the Loan Syndications and Trading Association, Hudson Guild and the World Policy Institute.